Haeata-Ash/hanky/README.md

 Install via pip:

-`pip install hanki`
+`pip install hanky`

 Optionally install text to speech code seen in tutorial:

-` pip install hanki[toc]`
+` pip install hanky[toc]`

 ## Configuration

 Currently two configuration options are exposed:

-- `anki_database`: tells hanki where to find the anki collection (an sqlite database where anki stores flash cards and other data).
+- `anki_database`: tells hanky where to find the anki collection (an sqlite database where anki stores flash cards and other data).
 The normal locations at the time of writing are as follows:
     - MAC OS
         - `~/Library/Application Support/Anki2/User 1/collection.anki2`
     - Linux